Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

     - Role-Based Authorization (RBAC) and policies.

 - *Protocol and Integration*
-    - Support for standard protocols, such as OpenID Connect (OIDC), OAuth 2.0, and SAML 2.0.
+    - Support for standard protocols, such as OpenID Connect (OIDC), OAuth 2.0, and SAML 2.0.ì
-    - Official adapters for Java, Spring Boot, WildFly, Node.js, and other applications.
     - Ability to integrate  with API Gateways, microservices, and web frontends.

 - *Security and Management*